Central banks may mount a coronavirus rescue. It may not be enough

 "The Federal Reserve is closely monitoring developments and their implications for the economic outlook.
 We will use our tools and act as appropriate to support the economy," Powell said.

-Powell's comments came after days of central bankers around the globe emphasizing a wait-and-see approach, causing some head-scratching among analysts who thought the Fed needed to say something to soothe markets.
+Powell's comments came after days of central bankers around the globe emphasising a wait-and-see approach, causing some head-scratching among analysts who thought the Fed needed to say something to soothe markets.

 "The Fed has bungled its message on the virus, has confused markets, and has painted itself into an untenable corner," Cornerstone Macro economist Roberto Perli said in a note earlier on Friday.
 "Unless the virus is contained quickly, rate cuts in March (if not sooner) and beyond are a base case, regardless of recent comments by various officials."